aguragorn/aguragorn.github.io/index.md

 ## Who Am I
 An experienced Android Developer with iOS, Web, and Sever Application development mixed in.
+Self motivated but also great with working in teams and with people.
+Values high quality work and is highly motivated by challenges and new learnings.

 Worked on different architectures (MVP+Clean, MVVM, experiments with Kotlin Multiplatform), and databases (Ormlite, Realm, Objectbox, Firebase).